JubilantMotorcycle/JubilantMotorcycle/_PRESS-RELEASE.md

   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
 Discover delicious food near you that's been vetted by a community of food enthusiasts.

+Tastebud is a way to find amazing food in your area faster than you ever imagined.
+Join a community of foodies sharing only their favorite dishes.
+Found something you love?
+Tastebud let's you snap a picture of it.
+Then we geo-tag it and make it easy for everyone to find and enjoy.
+No more reading through pages of Yelp reviews.
+No more looking for restaurants.
+Find food at the swipe of a screen.

 ## Problem ##
   > Describe the problem your product solves.
 Services like Yelp are centered around the entire restaurant experience, not the food itself.